viperisopp/async-final-project-orange-Michael/README.md

 ## Why did I chose this dataset?

  I wanted to do a data analysis project on the economic clash between the United States and China.
 Specifically, I wanted to investigate how a country's infrastructure impacts its economic well being.
 Using data about the growth of an economy (due to infra) using indicators from the world bank, I can predict how China and the USA’s infrastructure policies impact their economies.
+My theory is that infrastructure and economic growth are proportional up until a point, then infrastructure investment becomes less and less effective for growing the economy.
+UNFORTUNATELY, THE DATA FROM THSI DATASET DID NOT PROVIDE GOOD ENOUGH DATA FOR ME TO FIND OUT.

 ## Questions
 - [ ] Question 1: What countries comprise the 20 largest GDPs in the world?